-This article was written by Andrew Mackie from GoldGrass Home
+This article was written by Andrew Mackie of GoldGrass Home

 I get asked the VOC question quite often, and the answer is fairly straightforward.
 Where it becomes tricky is explaining how they affect your home and indoor environment, because there are so many things that are considered a VOC.
 To begin, VOC is short for Volatile Organic Compound.
 Chemically speaking, VOCs are organic materials that turn to vapor at room temperature.
 This part is simple.
 A VOC has a boiling point lower than the temperature of your room, so it is constantly turning from solid to gas, or off-gassing, and doing so for as long as any trace of it remains in your home.
 This can be a while, especially if there are high amounts, or if your home is not well ventilated.